 On March 29, 2023, the Company entered into an Amended and Restated Credit Agreement (the "Working Capital Credit Facility") with Hazel Partners Holdings LLC ("HPH"), an affiliate of Hazel, as the lender and administrative agent, which provides for up to \$80 million (with a 40% original issue discount), consisting of a Term Loan A commitment to fund up to \$30 million (in multiple installments) in proceeds, and a Term Loan B Commitment to fund up to \$18 million (in multiple installments) in proceeds, the funding of each conditioned on certain milestones.
 An initial \$10 million in proceeds was drawn under the Term Loan A on March 6, 2023.
-On March 29, 2023, an additional \$5 million was disbursed to the Company under the Term Loan A. On May 11, 2023 and June 13, 2023, HPH notified us that it would not disburse additional funds under the Working Capital Credit Facility until the Company satisfied certain funding conditions, including the filing of Annual Report on Form 10-K, which was filed on July 27, 2023.
-The parties subsequently agreed that \$5.5 million would be funded under Term Loan A in accordance with the terms of the Working Capital Credit Facility subsequent to the filing of the 2022 Form 10-K and receipt of funding notices, deeming funding conditions satisfied or waived.
+On March 29, 2023, an additional \$5 million was disbursed to the Company under the Term Loan A. On May 11, 2023 and June 13, 2023, HPH notified us that it would not disburse additional funds under the Working Capital Credit Facility until the Company satisfies certain funding conditions, including the filing of Annual Report on Form 10-K, which was filed on July 27, 2023.
+The parties subsequently agreed that \$5.5 million will be funded under Term Loan A in accordance with the terms of the Working Capital Credit Facility subsequent to the filing of the 2022 Form 10-K and receipt of funding notices, deeming funding conditions satisfied or waived.
 Following such funding, the Term Loan A commitment would be terminated, with total funding of \$20.5 million.
-In addition, the parties agreed to increase the Term Loan B commitment from \$18 million to \$27.5 million, after giving effect to the original issue discount on the Working Capital Credit Facility and which will be funded in multiple installments and in accordance with the terms of the Working Capital Credit Facility.
+In addition, the parties agreed to increase the Term Loan B commitment from \$18 million to \$27.5 million, which will be funded in multiple installments and in accordance with the terms of the Working Capital Credit Facility.
 Funding will be at a rate of \$2.25 million per month until December 2023, and thereafter at \$1.75 million per month, subject to potential further reductions in the case of certain agreed cost savings and funds availability.

-On August 4, 2023, the Company received from HPH funding amounting to \$5.5 million from Term Loan A and \$2.3 million installment under Term Loan B. On August 30, 2023, the Company received an additional \$2.3 million installment under Term Loan B.
+On August 4, 2023, the Company received from HPH funding amounting to \$5.5 million from Term Loan A and \$2.25 million installment under Term Loan B.

-In addition, as discussed in Note 4, Asset Acquisitions, the Company on March 29, 2023 entered into the Purchase Money Loan with Hazel in the amount of \$250.0 million.
+In addition, as discussed in Note 4 Asset Acquisitions, the Company on March 29, 2023 entered into the Purchase Money Loan with Hazel in the amount of \$250.0 million will be capitalized.

-Loans under the Working Capital Credit Facility accrue interest at a Term Secured Overnight Financing Rate for 12-month interest period, plus an applicable margin of 10% per annum.
-Accrued interest on the Working Capital Credit Facility is payable in kind and will be capitalized.
 The Working Capital Credit Facility has a stated maturity date of March 31, 2026, and HPH may extend for up to one year in its sole discretion.
 The Purchase Money Loan accrues interest at a rate of 20% per annum, payable in kind or in cash at the Company's discretion.
 The Purchase Money Loan has a maturity date of March 31, 2026, extendable up to one year in Hazel's sole discretion.